AizazSharif/aizazsharif.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})
 ## About Me

-My name is Aizaz Sharif and I am a Computer Science Graduate, Software Engineer, Researcher, and a Gamer.
+My name is Aizaz Sharif and I am a computer science graduate, software engineer, researcher, and a ceaseless student.

 ## Work and Experience